310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 Ah, no. This is meant to be my personal outfit.
 {% endbubble %}

-{% bubble Hiiro %}
+{% bubble Hiiro nod %}
 Ooh, your individuality shines through.
 It truly feels like a special outfit of its own.
 I’m excited to see the final version.
 {% endbubble %}

 {% bubble Chiaki awkward %}
 Thank you.
 But this is a rejected design.
 I was hoping for a hero-style outfit, but I found out it isn’t suitable for an idol…

-It’s not easy to think up outfit designs.
+It isn’t easy to come up with outfit designs.
 I have to applaud Anzu for having made so many outfits thus far.
 {% endbubble %}

 {% bubble Hiiro serious %}